TOX Aftercare

 • Gently apply an ice pack wrapped in a cloth for 10–15 minutes every hour for the first day to reduce swelling and bruising.

-• Do not apply ice directly to the skin or press hard.
+• Do not apply ice directly to the skin or press hard.Use a cloth or barrier for the ice to touch the skin.

-• Gently cleanse with mild soap and water.
-Avoid touching or applying pressure.
+• Gently cleanse with mild soap and water. avoid touching or applying pressure.

 • Apply cold compresses